sagemath/sagewiki_to_gh-2022-10-10/days16/projects.md

 == M4RI: improvement of PLUQ factorization ==

-Change/improve the slow columnswap in PLUQ factorization

 PEOPLE: Martin Albrecht, Clément Pernet

+Change/improve the slow column swap in PLUQ factorization

+ * We improved the PLUQ/LQUP base case by using up to four tables now instead of only two.
+ * We improved the implementation for various column swaps and permutation matrix multiplications.
+ * We moved from PLUQ to LQUP because it requires less column swaps.

 {{attachment:m4ri-pluq-sparse-ish.png}}

+{{attachment:m4ri-dense-10.png}}
+{{attachment:m4ri-dense-20.png}}
+{{attachment:m4ri-dense-30.png}}

 == LinBox wrappers ==